 The bill amends the West Virginia Water Pollution Control Act, specifically section 22-11-10, to continue the Water Quality Management Fund and modify the fee structure associated with water pollution control permits.
 Notably, the bill eliminates existing fee caps on permits, allowing for a more flexible fee schedule that can be adjusted based on the complexity of permit applications.
-The secretary is tasked with proposing rules for legislative approval to establish a new schedule of application and annual permit fees, which will be based on the potential impact of different permit categories on water quality.
+The secretary is tasked with proposing rules for legislative approval to establish these application and annual permit fees, which will be based on the potential impact of different permit categories on water quality.

 Statutes affected: